Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

 An alternative method of removing the strong redshift effect in the bi-variate correlations is to test for a correlation over a smaller range of redshift.
-We compare the least square linear fit between \lagn\ and \lirsf\ in four fiducial redshift bins: 0.2 $< z < $0.5, 0.5 $< z < $1.0, 1.0 $< z < $1.5, and $1.5 < z < 2.5$.
-Without binning, there is a strong overall bivariate \lx-\lirsf\ correlation ($P <$ 0.0001, Section~\ref{sec:correlation}).
-For the main sample, within these smaller, sub-samples we find significant correlations in the intermediate redshift bins ($P =$ 0.32, 0.006, 0.007, and 0.016, $z$ from low to high, no binning), suggesting a weak ($\alpha \sim$ 0.2) underlying AGN-SF relation independent of redshift.
-Consistent with the partial analysis results, using the combined sample the significance of these correlations increases and are strong except in the range 1.0$< z < $1.5 ($P =$1e-5, 4e-5, 0.102, 0.0057, $z$ from low to high, no binning), again showing a flatter slope ($\alpha \sim$ 0.2, Figure~\ref{fig:lxsfr}) in each sub-sample than in the redshift-driven, overall correlation.
-The insignificant correlation at 1.0 $< z < $1.5 is contributed by the large scatter in this redshift range, but further investigation is needed to test if this is related to the overall star formation turnover at $z \sim$ 1.5 \citep[e.g.][]{mnd14}.
-Our result agrees well with \citet{netzer09} where an overall bi-variate linear correlation with similar slope was reported, and is consistent with \citet{stanley15}, where using stacked IR values flatter correlations were observed in similar redshift bins.
-The flat slope does not rule out an underlying strong correlation, given the short time-scale AGN variability and the large scatter introduced by the IR AGN/star formation degeneracy.
-On the other hand, we do not notice enhanced SFR towards higher AGN luminosity, as was reported in \citet{rosario12}.
+We compare the least square linear fit between \lagn\ and \lirsf\ for four sub-samples with redshift ranges: 0.2 $< z < $ 0.5, 0.5 $< z < $ 1.0, 1.0 $< z < $ 1.5, and $1.5 < z < 2.5$.
+Over the full redshift range, there is a strong overall bivariate \lx-\lirsf\ correlation ($P <$ 0.0001, Section~\ref{sec:correlation}).
+For the main sample, within these smaller, sub-samples we find significant correlations in the intermediate redshift bins ($P =$ 0.32, 0.006, 0.007, and 0.016, $z$ from low to high, no binning), suggesting a weak ($\alpha \sim$ 0.2) underlying AGN-SF relation.
+Similar to the partial analysis results, using the combined sample (main$+$expanded) the correlations are more significant ($P =$1e-5, 4e-5, 0.102, 0.0057, $z$ from low to high), again showing a flatter slope ($\alpha \sim$ 0.2, Figure~\ref{fig:lxsfr}) in each sub-sample than in the redshift-driven, overall correlation.
+The exception is the sub-sample with redshift range 1.0$< z < $1.5, which shows a larger scatter.
+Our result agrees well with \citet{netzer09}, where an overall bi-variate linear correlation with similar slope was reported, and is consistent with \citet{stanley15}, in which using average IR luminosities, including treatment of undetected sources, flat correlations were observed in similar redshift bins.

+The effect of different variability timescales for AGN and \sf\ activity has been studied on a quantitative base via hydrodynamic simulations \citep[e.g.][]{gabornbournaud13, volonteri15a, thacker14, mcalpine17} and through analytical models \citep[e.g.][]{hickox14}.
+These studies have confirmed that different variability timescales can result in the observed flat trend in SFR as a function of AGN luminosity.
+A flat slope does not rule out an underlying strong correlation, given the large scatter introduced by the IR AGN/star formation degeneracy and the short time-scale AGN variability.
+On the other hand, we do not see enhanced SFR towards higher AGN luminosity (\lx\ $> 10^{44.8}\ergs$), as was reported in \citet{rosario12}, nor suppressed SFR towards luminous AGNs (the `feedback' effect).
+Note that `feedback' can occur at different time scales \citep[e.g.][]{fabian12, gabornbournaud13, heckmannbest14, hopkins16}, for instance, mechanical `feedback' from relativistic jets could occur in 0.1\,Myr scale, local `feedback' of the molecular cloud's dynamical evolution may take $\sim$1-10\,Myr, while galaxy-wide `feedback', associated with gas cooling, may last much longer.